-Employees are expected to conduct themselves in a professional manner that demonstrates respect for all employees and others they meet during work hours, during work related activities, and anytime they represent the City, County, or County, or City and County, or City and County, or City and County, or County, or City and <a href=
+Employees are expected to conduct themselves in a professional manner that demonstrates respect for all employees and others they meet during work hours, during work related activities, and anytime they represent the City, County, or City and County.
+Additionally, all City, County, or City and County employees are responsible for promoting a safe and secure work environment free from discrimination, harassment, inappropriate conduct, or retaliation.